Why Manual Accessibility Testing is Necessary

 - Navigating through the website with only a keyboard to ensure that all content can be accessed, used, and engaged with by a user who cannot use a mouse.

-- Listening to the website with a screen reader to make sure text content and controls can be accessed by a screen reader and is understandable when read aloud.
+- Listen to the website with a screen reader to ensure that text content and controls can be accessed by a screen reader and are understandable when read aloud.

 - Using the website on multiple device sizes and at multiple resolutions to ensure that it is just as easy to use on a phone as on a desktop computer and can be used if significantly zoomed in.